vaadin/flow-components/vaadin-button-flow-parent/README.md

 ## Running the component demo
 Run from the command line:
 - `mvn clean install`
-- `mvn exec:java -Dexec.mainClass="com.vaadin.ui.button.ButtonView" -Dexec.classpathScope="test"`
+- `mvn jetty:run`

 Then navigate to `http://localhost:9998` to view the demo.

 ## Using the component in a Flow application
 To use the component in an application using maven, add the following dependency to your `pom.xml`:
 ```
 <dependency>